-Note FCL records only that data has changed, not the actual data.
+NOTE FCL records only changed not the actual data.
 It is the responsibility of the application to examine the files that have changed data to determine which data has changed.

 FCL functionality is a separately licensable feature.
 See the VERITAS File System Release Notes for more information.